 A. Introduction

-Potatoes are the fourth most important staple food in the world grown in about 130 countries, 95 of which are developing countries. .
-Over the past year world potato production has been continuously growing, also in developing countries , however, it is also estimated that approximately 22 per cent (or nearly a quarter) of potatoes are lost every year owing to diseases and pests.
+Potatoes are the fourth most important staple food in the world grown in about 130 countries, 95 of which are developing countries.
+Over the past year world potato production has been continuously growing, also in developing countries , however, it is also estimated that approximately 32% (or over 1/3rd) of potatoes are lost every year owing to diseases and pests.

-Shifting from rice to potato production (waterissues)
+Use of high quality seed is one of the major contributor to improving quality maximising the yield from the inputs uses and minimising production losses.

 B. How certification of seed potatoes contributes to limit food losses